 Alcohol and drug abuse is a major factor in crime and victimization.
 The substances compromise awareness and the ability to act in a rational manner.
 Northwestern fully supports federal law that requires academic environments to be free from illicit drug and alcohol use.

 Underage drinking is illegal and highly discouraged.
-Keep in mind, unlawful use, possession/selling, manufacturing, giving or furnishing false ID to individuals is a Class A Misdemeanor with sanctions of $2,500 fine and/or one year in jail.
+Keep in mind that unlawful use, possession/selling, manufacturing, and giving or furnishing false ID to individuals are Class A Misdemeanors with sanctions of $2,500 fine and/or one year in jail.

 Reduce your risk

 - Take care of yourself.
 Don't put yourself in a situation where other people might have to take care of you.

 - Don't ever force or pressure anyone to drink or do drugs.
 It is rude, harmful and could be fatal.

 - Plan your drinking.
 Remember that food, attitude and the environment affect your susceptibility to alcohol.

 - Remember that drinking games put you at risk for binge drinking.

 - Don't drink or use drugs and drive.